Arun20Sb/Arun20Sb/README.md

 - 👋 Hi, I’m Arun
 - 🌱 I’m currently learning about Solidity and React.
-- 👀 I’m interested in web development, blockchain, and machine learning.
-- 💞️ I’m looking for internships in blockchain and related fields.
-- 📫 How to reach me: bishtarun019@gmail.com
 - ⚡ Fun fact: I can code with my eyes closed! (kind of)